aliumujib/SoundcloudPlayer/README.md

-# My Music
+# GETMe podcasts
-An Android demonstration app to get my music from SoundCloud.
+An Android demonstration app to get podcasts and playlists from SoundCloud.

 With some random animations.

 **Dependencies**

-* Data binding
-* RxJava
+* RxJava 2
 * Retrofit 2
 * Rebound
 * Gson
 * Picasso
-* Card View
 * Recycler View

 ## How to build